 Sustain Pedal (Right)

-Sustain pedal, also called a “damper” pedal, is the furthest to the right, therefore the third pedal.
+The sustain pedal, also called a “damper” pedal, is the furthest to the right, therefore the third pedal.
 The right pedal’s main functions:

 - Bringing a noteworthy reflection of a sound.